 With the circuit shown, the gain is 0dB with the pots all set for 50%, and the summed response is flat to better than 0.1dB.
 The summed response is shown above with bass and treble at 50% and midrange at zero.
 This is just an example using fixed frequencies, but of course there are many other possibilities.
 This type of equaliser is not intended to correct the frequency response, they are used by DJs as an effect.

 Finally, there's one last tone control arrangement that was popular for perhaps 5 minutes or so, sometime in the 1970s.
 It was used in at least one Quad preamp as well as a couple of others, but it died out fairly quickly because it's not really very useful.
 The effect was to literally tilt the frequency response, so if the bass is boosted, the treble is simultaneously reduced and vice versa.
-I'm not entirely sure why anyone thought this was a good idea, but it's part of tone control history, so is included.
+I'm not entirely sure why anyone thought this was a good idea, but it's part of tone control history, so it's included.
 There are many possible tweaks that can shift the centre frequency or provide asymmetrical response, but these are generally as useless as the circuit itself.

 The circuit is straightforward, and uses a frequency selective network wired in reverse phase for high and low frequencies.
 When one end of the spectrum is boosted, the other end is cut.
-When the pot is centred, response is flat.
+When the pot is centred, the response is flat.
 The following response graph shows the response at 25% intervals of the pot.
 Despite not being very useful overall, there are quite a few different versions on the Net.
 All behave more-or-less equally, but the Quad version was limited to ±3dB unlike most you will see (including the one shown).
 To reduce the range, resistors are used in series with each end of the pot (VR1).